vbharadwaj-bk/OpenEquivariance/README.md

 arbitrary order.

 ## Installation
-We provide two options to build our package and replicate the benchmarks in our preprint.
 Right now, we only support source builds, but we provide scripts to streamline installation.

 We highly recommend that you use
 `conda` or `mamba` to set up a Python environment for installation.